U.S. flags concerns for journalists and corruption fighters in Guatemala | Politics

 "Recent developments in Guatemala regarding threats and spurious legal actions against journalists, human rights defenders and anti-corruption champions are cause for concern," Zeya said in a statement from the U.S. Embassy in Guatemala on Wednesday evening.
 The Guatemalan attorney general's office told Reuters it always acted objectively, impartially and in strict accordance with the law, and had an obligation to investigate complaints.

 That did not mean it was engaging in political persecution, but rather doing its duty, the office added in a statement.
-Neither the Guatemalan presidency nor the foreign ministry immediately replied to requests for comment.
+The Guatemalan presidency said it respects freedom of speech and journalism, as well as the independence of powers and each institution's legal mandate.

+The foreign ministry did not immediately reply to a request for comment.
 Guatemala's attorney general, Maria Porras, has previously rejected U.S. criticism, describing it as the work of the U.S State Department and not Biden.
 President Alejandro Giammattei has dismissed criticism of Guatemalan prosecutors as unjust.
-Guatemala's attorney general in July removed an internationally known graft prosecutor from his post as head of the anti-corruption unit.
-He then fled the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)